contao/docs-archive/api/hooks/getAttributesFromDca.md

 # getAttributesFromDca

-The `getAttributesFromDca` hook is triggered when attributes of a Widget are extracted from a Data Container Array.
-It passes the attributes and the DCA object as arguments and expects the (modified) form attributes as return value.
+The `getAttributesFromDca` hook is triggered when attributes of a widget are extracted from a Data Container array.
+It passes the attributes and the DCA object as arguments and expects the (modified) widget attributes as return value.

-**Tag** It is available from version 3.2.0.
+> **Tag** It is available from version 3.2.0.

 ## Parameters